5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 What Makes a Sofa Bed Eco-Friendly?

-The best ones share these key criteria.
+The best ones share these five key criteria.

 What are the Best Non-Toxic Sofa Beds for Sleeping and Sitting?